- Strong evidence is lacking to support any of the hypotheses about how the new coronavirus spread to humans, whether inside or outside a laboratory.

 A delegation of WHO scientists traveled to Wuhan in January 2021 for a four-week joint study with Chinese counterparts.
 The team followed many lines of investigation, including evidence that COVID-19 was circulating in China in the fall of 2019, and published their findings in a several-hundred-page report.
-In the report, the group stated that natural zoonotic transmission was the most likely among several possibilities, though scientists have yet to find samples of SARS-CoV-2 in any animals thought to be a possible host.
+In the report, the group stated that natural zoonotic transmission was the most likely among several possibilities, though scientists have yet to match SARS-CoV-2 with virus samples from any animals thought to be a possible host.

 The WHO study also looked at the possibility that the virus was transmitted to humans through frozen food imported to China in the cold chain, a theory put forth by Chinese state media.
 But the team determined that there was “no conclusive evidence for foodborne transmission.”

 Similarly, it deemed the possibility that the virus escaped from a laboratory highly unlikely: the researchers dismissed the hypothesis that the virus was purposely engineered, and they separately noted that the risk that the virus was accidentally cultured in a lab was “extremely low.”

 However, critics have said the inquiry lacked transparency and independence.
 The WHO scientists were reportedly severely constrained in their mission: Chinese officials secured veto rights over who was involved; refused to share raw data on early COVID-19 cases; and restricted the team’s access to investigate different hypotheses, though the group did visit WIV for several hours.
 “This is part of the problem for the WHO, a member-state organization, that you certainly don’t have unfettered access,” says CFR’s Huang.
 “That’s the reality.”